HOME

 Many of our roses are from the Explorer Series of hardy roses developed in Ottawa.
 Named after many early Canadian explorers they toss in a history lesson.

 This early season shot is of the climber 'John Cabot' It is very dependable, rarely suffering any amount of winter damage.
-Sharon with roses John Cabot and Henry Kelsey
+Another old image.
+The bed has had a ground cover planting of Nepeta faessinii added,

 The climber 'Henry Kelsey' is likely the closest we have to a red rose.
 It is a great struggle to have it stay in good shape the whole season.

-Our rose arbor was built in the fall of 2000.
+Our back rose arbor was built in the fall of 2000.
 It was planted in spring 2001 with two 'Dorothy Perkins' climbing roses we had grown from cuttings the year before.
 This hardy climber is very vigorous and is covered with pink flowers quite late in July.
 We also planted several plants of 'John Davis' in the surrounding bed.

 rose arbor , fall2001